 Our Advice: Make sure you’ve got an effective communication plan in place for every single contact in your database, and execute that plan.
 Once that plan is in place, develop a content strategy that builds on the trust you’ve created through your relationship building, and make sure that content strategy has a well-defined goal that can be achieved by your audience responding to your messages.

-If you need help with your marketing plan for 2020, start here with this free marketing plan template.
+If you need help with your marketing plan, start here with this free marketing plan template.

 3. The Traditional Mortgage is FINALLY Getting Disrupted